-Cover Page (1 page; will be made public) - List basic information about your submission.

-Cover page should include:

-- Project name

-- Innovation tagline (e.g., your mission in a few words)

-- Link to your online public video

-- Key project members

-(names, contacts, and links to their LinkedIn profiles).

-- Keywords that best describe your solution (e.g., tool, component, equipment focus)

-- Your city and state

-- The Connectors that significantly helped you advance your solution and the major items with which they helped (if applicable)

-- Other partners (if any).
+Cover Page (1 page; will be made public) - List basic information about your submission. over page should include: Project name Innovation tagline (e.g., your mission in a few words) Link to your online public video Key project members (names, contacts, and links to their LinkedIn profiles).
+Keywords that best describe your solution (e.g., tool, component, equipment focus) Your city and state The Connectors10 that significantly helped you advance your solution and the major items with which they helped (if applicable) Other partners (if any).